duckworthj39/page_view_metrics/Readme.md

 # Prerequisites
 * Install bundler 2.0 or higher
+* Install Make - if you can't please run the commands provided in the Makefile
 * Install ruby 2.7.2
-* Run `make build` - this will make the parser.rb executable and run bundle install
+* Run `make build` - this will make the run.rb executable and run bundle install
 * Run `make run-parser` - This will run the parser with the default log file location
 * If you would like to run it manually with another file path you can also use the command `./bin/parser.rb "[file path here]"`